Nicemanss/ledger-doc/README.md

 * An [initialized](https://support.ledgerwallet.com/hc/en-us/articles/360000613793) Ledger Nano S with the latest firmware [installed](https://support.ledgerwallet.com/hc/en-us/articles/360002731113)
 * Ledger Live [installed and ready to use](https://support.ledgerwallet.com/hc/en-us/articles/360006395233)
 * A web browser supporting U2F such as [Google Chrome](https://www.google.com/chrome/)
+* The Ethereum app installed on your ledger (due to HPB app inhereting code from the ETH app in order to save storage space).

 # INSTALLING THE HPB APP ON YOUR LEDGER DEVICE
 1. Open Ledger Live, and go to the **Manager** section